icopy-site/awesome/docs/awesome/awesome-blazor.md

 ## Articles
+* [Blazor WebAssembly Rest Client](https://christianfindlay.com/2020/02/14/blazor-webassembly-rest-client/) - February 14, 2020 - This article focuses on client-side rendering and explains how to use [RestClient.Net](https://github.com/MelbourneDeveloper/RestClient.Net) to make calls to a RESTful API.
+[Source code](https://github.com/MelbourneDeveloper/RestClient.Net/tree/master/RestClient.Net.Samples.Blazor).
+* [Mono: From Xamarin to WebAssembly, Blazor, and .NET 5 - Q&A with Miguel de Icaza](https://www.infoq.com/articles/mono-xamarin-webassembly-net5/) - February 13, 2020 - Mono: From Xamarin to WebAssembly, Blazor, and .NET 5 - Q&A with Miguel de Icaza.
 * [Profiling in Blazor](https://remibou.github.io/Profiling-in-Blazor/) - February 12, 2020 - How to profile a production Blazor client-side app?
 * [Microsoft Blazor Enables Native App Development in C# and .NET](https://www.semaphore-software.com/blog/microsoft-blazor-enables-native-app-development-in-c-and-net/) - February 12, 2020 - Microsoft Blazor Enables Native App Development in C# and .NET.
 * [Tinkering with client-side Blazor and the AWS SDK for .NET](https://matteo.tech.blog/2020/02/11/tinkering-with-client-side-blazor-and-the-aws-sdk-for-net/amp/) - February 11, 2020 - Tinkering with client-side Blazor and the AWS SDK for .NET.